mosnyik/StacksNFTAuctionPlace/README.md

 ```
 The line creates an NFT collection with the name `auctionnfts`.

-The next line defines a variable `token-id-nonce` of type uint starting with the value of 0 (Note it is written as u0 because it is an unsinged integer) that sets a unique id for each NFT minted.
+The next line defines a variable `token-id-nonce` of type uint starting with the value of 0 (Note it is written as u0 because it is an unsigned integer) that sets a unique id for each NFT minted.

-To implement the NFT trait, what we need to do is to simply define all the required functions defined in the [official deployed contract](https://explorer.stacks.co/txid/0x80eb693e5e2a9928094792080b7f6d69d66ea9cc881bc465e8d9c5c621bd4d07?chain=mainnet), so we would start with the `get-last-token-id`.
+To implement the NFT trait, what we need to do is simply define all the required functions defined in the [official deployed contract](https://explorer.stacks.co/txid/0x80eb693e5e2a9928094792080b7f6d69d66ea9cc881bc465e8d9c5c621bd4d07?chain=mainnet), so we would start with the `get-last-token-id`.

 ```Clarity
 (define-read-only (get-last-token-id)
     (ok (var-get token-id-nonce) )
 )
 ```
-The line above defines a read only function, that is a function that does not modify the state of the blockchain, (so it only reads from the blockchain) called `get-last-token-id` and returns the `token id` as an okay response.
+The line above defines a read-only function, which is a function that does not modify the state of the blockchain, (so it only reads from the blockchain) called `get-last-token-id` and returns the `token id` as an okay response.

 ```Clarity
 (define-read-only (get-token-uri (token-id uint))
     (ok none)
 )
 ```
-Next we define another read only function to get `token-uri`.
-The function takes in a token id as parameter and returns the token uri.
+Next, we define another read-only function to get `token-uri`.
+The function takes in a token-id as a parameter and returns the token-uri.

 ```Clarity
 (define-read-only (get-owner (token-id uint))
     (ok (nft-get-owner? auctionnfts token-id))
 )
 ```
-After that we define yet another read only function to check for the owner of the token, it the token id and returns the principal that owns the token
+After that we define yet another read-only function to check for the owner of the token, it is the token-id and returns the principal that owns the token

 ```Clarity
 (define-public (transfer (token-id uint ) (sender principal) (reciever principal))